BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 - For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering

-## Open Issues
-- Parallel thread count is not working via gradle command line arguments & gradle profiles , the thread count can be updated directly from the testng runner file